trigger-segfault/trigger-segfault.github.io/tools.md

     title: "Trigger's PC"
     url: https://projectpokemon.org/home/forums/topic/37582-gen-3-triggers-pc-legit-use-everything-bank-and-save-manager-tool/
     image: /tools/previews/triggers-pc.png
-    description: "I play Gen 3 alot and I decided hoarding Pokemon and items was a pain when storage space was so limited, that and trading takes forever.
-So I created a PokeBank-like program for hoarding, trading, and managing Pokemon, Items, Pokeblocks, Mail, and Decorations.
+    description: "I play Gen 3 a lot and I decided hoarding Pokémon and items was a pain when storage space was so limited, that and trading takes forever.
+So I created a PokéBank-like program for hoarding, trading, and managing Pokémon, Items, Pokéblocks, Mail, and Decorations.
 Trigger's PC is a tool designed for legit purposes.
 There really aren't enough tools for legit-play out there sadly.
 However, note it does extend some of the boundaries of the game to increase replayability and customization."
   -
     title: "WinDirStat.Net (WIP)"
     url: https://github.com/trigger-death/WinDirStat.Net